Yandex Cloud

 • max-clause-count: Maximum allowed number of boolean clauses per query.
 For more information, see this OpenSearch guide.

 • fielddata-cache-size: JVM heap size allocated for the fielddata data structure.
 You can specify either an absolute value or percentage, e.g., 512mb or 50%.
-For more information, see the OpenSearch documentation.
+For more information, see this OpenSearch guide.

 • reindex-remote-whitelist: List of remote hosts whose indexes contain documents to copy for reindexing.
 Specify the parameter value as <host_address>:<port>.
 If you need to specify more than one host, list values separated by commas.
 For more information, see this OpenSearch guide.